 "The stars at night, are big and bright, Deep in the (he)art of Texas."

 Monday and Tuesday were busy days here in Austin, with the 2007 Texas Medal of Arts ceremonies taking place.
 I was asked to create the art for this year's event, which was used on everything from posters and three-dimensional installations to tickets and gift bags.
-Janice and I attended most of the events over the last two days, and had a blast!
+I attended most of the events over the last two days, and had a blast!

 Grabbing my moment with Mr. Cronkite and Mr. Coleman